akhenakh/narun/README.md

   - gvisor
   - firecracker
   - exec
+  - systemd-nspawn
+- do not develop a node runner but interact with systemd only?
 - no registry needed for "images", binary can be compiled using ko and uploaded to objectstore
+- zig musl + static go build
+- config stored in ELF .config
+- each gateway has a name, developer can target a specific gateway in its config

 ### Won't
 Because of caddy providing the feature: